 If you have a few hours, you can travel a five-bridge loop and tour the locations closest to Albany.
-If you have a few additional hours, extend your trip to eastern Linn County and visit all nine.
+If you have a few additional hours, extend your trip to eastern Linn County and visit all eight.

 If you want to discover them for yourself, click here to view a list of Linn County’s Covered Bridge Country.
+Also, get the Albany Explorer app on your phone to access an interactive tour, a map and other information about our covered bridges.

 Click here to read a description of touring Linn County Covered Bridges from Travel Oregon.